 Kyoko Kurita

-Professor of Japanese; Chair of Asian Languages and Literatures
+Professor of Japanese; Chair of Asian Languages and Literatures; Coordinator of the Japanese Section

 With Pomona Since: 1990